-Because the foundation is a simple box, basement and/or foundation costs are less, and the ratio of roof to square footage is less, but material costs can even out with the full 2-story walls on the second floor.
+Because the foundation is a simple box, basement and/or foundation costs are less, and the ratio of the roof to square footage is less, but material costs can even out with the full 2-story walls on the second floor.
 This style of home is also perfect for a narrow lot since both floors of the design are fully livable with the bedrooms upstairs.
-For areas where building with a basement is feasible, this style also lends itself well for additional living spaces, extra bedrooms and lower level bars.
+For areas where building with a basement is feasible, this style also lends itself well for additional living spaces, extra bedrooms, and lower-level bars.

 We are seeing a surge of white farmhouses with black accents such as windows, porch railings, and gutters.
 While that's popular today, the farmhouse style looks great in any color.
 The modern appeal is being achieved by the light color pallet both inside and outside and you'll often find clean, white walls inside with pops of color added through accent walls, throw pillows, etc. Wood floors in today's style don't have that yellowish tint that was popular in the 60s, rather people are choosing either a bleached light color or a middle range brown.